This section addresses the attitudes and conventions of literary realism and will make an effort to approximate a generalised definition of the genre.

 Literary realism constitutes an attempt to represent reality or aspect thereof.
 It does not refer directly to reality, but rather a perception of reality which it seeks to structure and communicate.
 It does not refer directly to reality, as that would be an act of imitation, and imitation is neither representation nor art.
 This representation constitutes in turn an attempt to understand and comprehend the world around us, our inter-relations and the relationships between our separate and collective realities.

-Furthermore, literary realism is characterized by certain attitudes to the representation of reality, humanity and truth, which in turn have generated certain stylistic conventions by which works of literary realism are constructed and which, when interacting with a reader, support these same attitudes and engender an appearance or sense of the real.
+Furthermore, literary realism is characterised by certain attitudes to the representation of reality, humanity and truth, which in turn have generated certain stylistic, conceptual and thematic conventions by which works of literary realism are constructed and which, when interacting with a reader, support these same attitudes and engender an appearance or sense of the real.
 The interaction between the reader and the literary realist text potentially affords a re-assessment or expansion by the reader of his or her experience, perception and understanding of reality, humanity and truth.